google/zetasql/docs/functions-and-operators.md

 };
 ```

-This statement replaces value of field `title` and subfield `chapters`
+This statement replaces the values of the field `title` and subfield `chapters`
 of proto type `Book`.
 Note that field `details` must be set for the statement
 to succeed.